turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 // Make a new blank history object const customHistory = createMemoryHistory();

-// Overwrite the history of the BrowserRouter: const routerWithCustomHistory = <Router history={customHistory}></Router>
+// Overwrite the history of the Router: const routerWithCustomHistory = <Router history={customHistory}></Router>
 ```